 While respite care is a wonderful option, it tends to be time-bound and short-term.
 There are also some great options for incorporating more regular support for caregivers:

 Adult day care centers.
 Research cites adult day care as a valuable resource for caregivers.
 These structured programs provide regular support for engagement and socialization, and reliable opportunities for caregiver breaks - whether that is used for rest, exercise or running errands.
 If you are a member of the paid workforce, check with your human resources department.
 Some employer benefits will cover adult day care fees.

 Volunteerism.
 For the civic-minded and others, volunteerism can provide purpose, engagement and activity for the care recipient and time off for the caregiver..
 Check out AmeriCorps Seniors to find opportunities in your area.

 Companion Care.
 Search your area for companion care solutions.
 Some local providers will offer resources to visit with your care recipient.
 Even these small supports can reduce the sometimes overwhelming feeling of responsibility the caregiver manages.

-The main benefit of respite care – across the board – is that it enables the individual to put his or her energies into staying as healthy as possible.
-Sometimes we need more care than we accommodate in our own homes, especially as we age.
+The main benefit of respite care – across the board – is that it enables the family caregiver to reset.
+Sometimes older adults may need more care than what can be accommodated in their own homes, especially as we age.
 And although elderly loved ones can be cherished members of a household, there might be times when they need more care, or when their caregivers simply need a break.
 Respite care helps both patients and usual caregivers to ensure everyone’s needs are met efficiently.

 Seniorly’s Senior Living experts created a comprehensive handbook to help people age happily while ensuring they love where they live.
 Enter your email address below to receive your copy and learn more about Healthy Aging and Senior Living.*